CiscoDevNet/NSO-Playground-System-Install/README.md

 - My code is approved and already published on Cisco Code Exchange, but I don't see it?
   - Expand the `/home/developer/src` in the workspace
   - or do `ls -l /home/developer/src`

-## Known Limitations

-- Accessing the WebUI through port forwarding does not work.
-While you can enable the WebUI and access the login screen, authentication will not be possible.
-  - This limitation is a result of port forwarding in VS Code and the `same-origin` CORS policy enforced by web browsers.